hpcleuven/VscDocumentation/source/globus/groups.rst

 Leaving or deleting a group
 ----------------

 To leave a group you are member of, go to the groups tab, and then to the page of your group.
-On the right, you should see a
+On the right, you should see a button to leave your group.

 To delete a group that you are administrator of, go the page of your group, and then go to settings.
 There you will find a button 'delete group'.